midnight-kitty/midnight-kitty.github.io/content/recipes/carrot_soup/_index.md

 > This flavorful carrot soup is easy to make and it is one of my favourite winter meals.
 Packed with nutrients and warmth, it's a bowl of comfort you can whip up in **under an hour**.

 ## Ingredients
-- 500 grams of carrots
+- 1 kilogram of carrots
 - 1/2 tablespoon of ground ginger
 - 1 white onion
 - 2 garlic cloves